Skip to main content

 • Prepare specific scenarios based on your business processes.
 For example, if you frequently deal with foreign currency transactions, ask to see how the system handles this.

 • Involve key team members in these demos.
-Your accounts payable clerk might spot issues that your CFO overlooks.
+Your accounts payable clerk might spot defiencies with the tool, compared to modern AP software — things you wouldn't think about.
 Fresh perspectives can be invaluable here.

 • Pay attention to the user interface.
 Is it intuitive?
 Can you picture your team using this daily?
 A powerful system that's a pain to use won't deliver the efficiency gains you're after.